-The epigraph is taken from Annie Dillard's An American Childhood:
+The book's epigraph is taken from Annie Dillard's An American Childhood:

 On the Pennsylvania frontier in the early eighteenth century, people pressed hummingbirds as if they were poppies, between the pages of heavy books, and mailed them back to Ulster and Scotland as curiosities.